ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 .. include:: shared_snippets/SSH_password_prompt.txt

 ansible_connection
     Connection type to the host.
-This can be the name of any of ansible's connection plugins.
+This can be the name of any of Ansible's connection plugins.
 SSH protocol types are ``smart``, ``ssh`` or ``paramiko``.
 The default is smart.
 Non-SSH based types are described in the next section.

 General for all connections: